CronJobs

 3. Select or Input an image, and click Confirm.

-Note: You can filter images by selecting only when using images from the integrated image repository of this platform.
-For example, the integrated project name such as containers (docker-registry-projectname) includes the project name projectname from this platform and the project name containers from the image repository.
+Note: Image filtering is available only when using images from the platform's integrated image registry.
+For example, an integrated project name like containers (docker-registry-projectname) indicates the platform's project name projectname and the image registry's project name containers.

 Execute Type: